ChemAxon/jklustor-web-example/README.md

 ====================

 **IMPORTANT: ChemAxon public repository (repository.chemaxon.com) used by previous versions is changed.
-The new repository (hub.chemaxon.com) is under construction.
-Please contact us at [disco-support@chemaxon.com](mailto:disco-support@chemaxon.com?subject=Question%20regarding%20github.com/ChemAxon/jklustor-web-example) with access requests and further questions.**
+Please ensure that you have access to the new repository (hub.chemaxon.com).
+Contact us at [disco-support@chemaxon.com](mailto:disco-support@chemaxon.com?subject=Question%20regarding%20github.com/ChemAxon/jklustor-web-example) with further questions.**

 **This code is under construction.
 Please note that the web example is not complete.
 Please note that these example codes might use beta or non-public APIs.**